 What is pre-planning?
-You sit down with our pre-planning specialist Cheryl.
-At no charge to you or your loved ones, she asks you a number of questions designed to determine how you want your life celebrated and what kind of final resting place you want to have.
+You sit down with our pre-planning Michigan specialist.
+At no charge to you or your loved ones, he or she asks you a number of questions designed to determine how you want your life celebrated and what kind of final resting place you want to have.
+Interested in hearing more?

-Once she has fully understood your wishes, she will present a plan and a price.
+Once we have fully understood your wishes, we will present a plan and a price.
 If you agree you can pay in full or make payments.

 What are the benefits to Pre-Planning?